翻譯進度

 To pause a subscription, call the pause method on the user's subscription:

-When a subscription is paused, Cashier will automatically set the paused_from column in your database.
-This column is used to know when the paused method should begin returning true.
+When a subscription is paused, Cashier will automatically set the paused_at column in your database.
+This column is used to determine when the paused method should begin returning true.
 For example, if a customer pauses a subscription on March 1st, but the subscription was not scheduled to recur until March 5th, the paused method will continue to return false until March 5th.
-This is done because a user is typically allowed to continue using an application until the end of their billing cycle.
+This is because a user is typically allowed to continue using an application until the end of their billing cycle.

 You may determine if a user has paused their subscription but are still on their "grace period" using the onPausedGracePeriod method: